Ian54-cloud/Ian54-cloud/README.md

 ## Hi there 👋
 # Ian Bethe — Backend Software Engineer
-Backend-focused Software Engineering student building Java and Spring Boot applications.
+Junior Backend-focused Software Engineering student building Java and Spring Boot applications and looking for an internship.
-Here are some ideas to get you started:

 ## Projects